NickAzureDevops/100daysofcloud/README.md

 My name is Nicholas Chang, and over 3 years expeirnece  working in IT industry working as a support engineer.

-At the end of this challenge, I'd like to:
+At the end of this challenge, I'd like to: test

 - Gained more knowledge using Terraform and Azure
 - Basics of containers